silkthyme/silkthyme/README.md

 #### Hello It's Me 🌿

-I'm a 3rd year at UC Davis majoring in CS and minoring in math.
+I'm a 3rd year undergrad at UC Davis majoring in CS and minoring in math.

 I do web development on [Pinnacle](http://pinnacle.us.org/).
 I'm the editor for WiCS at Davis.
 I work on the controls subsystem for [Oneloop](https://www.davishyperloop.com/), UCD's Hyperloop team (in 2018, the team went to compete at the SpaceX HQ.
 What I wouldn't give to see Falcon 9 and Of Course I Still Love You in person).